 Montgomery County Same-Sex Adoption Lawyer

-Adoption and LGBT Families
+Adoption and LGBTQ Families

 The rights of same-sex couples vary from state to state.
-The state of Pennsylvania allows same-sex couples and single LGBT individuals to adopt children.
-Sexual orientation is not taken into consideration and the same process for heterosexual couples applies to LGBT couples as well.
+The state of Pennsylvania allows same-sex couples and single LGBTQ individuals to adopt children.
+Sexual orientation is not taken into consideration and the same process for heterosexual couples applies to LGBTQ couples as well.
 There is a popular misconception that it will be harder for a same-sex couple to adopt; however, that is rarely the case in Pennsylvania.